ramyo564/ramyo564.github.io/_posts/English/6 minutes English/2023-09-29-How fans talk about their passions.md

 author_profile: false
 sidebar:
 ---
-Fandom is more than simply being a fan, and now the world of fandom has started to develop its own language.
-Beth and Neil discuss this and teach you some useful vocabulary.
+# Fandom is more than simply being a fan, and now the world of fandom has started to develop its own language.

 [링크](https://www.bbc.co.uk/learningenglish/korean/features/6-minute-english_2023/ep-230921)